naclcaleb/Webcourse/Lessons/lesson1.md

 A mobile app frontend has more options.
 Here are some of them:
 Swift, Java, Kotlin, JavaScript, and, more recently, Dart.

+### The Backend
+The backend is a bit harder to conceptualize than the frontend.
+Go back to [Google](https://www.google.com).
+Look around again.
+As I said before, all this is drawn by the frontend code.
+But the frontend code isn't able to provide all of that information on its own.
+When you visited that site, your computer asked the backend server for the frontend code.
+The frontend code then asked the server for some information, such as whether the user is logged in, and where their profile picture is located.
+These are things that *only the backend knows*.
+In this way, the frontend and backend work together to present all the information the user needs.

+#### Parts of the backend
+The backend can be further divided into two primary parts: the database and the intermedium.